Downtown Tucson's Fresh Take

 Michael and I are admiring the scene around HighWire over a local craft hefeweizen.
 We toast the evening, and by extension, the renaissance of downtown Tucson.
 Our modern city center is classic and unconventional, from old favorites to new urban ventures, and always utterly unpredictable at each end.
 It’s Old West meets New West.
 And that’s a really wonderful place to be.

-Find Your Spot In & Around Downtown Tucson WITH MORE THAN 9,000 public parking spaces in garages and lots and more than 1,800 metered spaces...
+Downtown Tucson Parking: Plenty of Street & Garage Options WITH MORE THAN 9,000 public parking spaces in garages and lots and more than 1,800 metered...
 Read More